mtulio/kb/scripts/zimbra/zimbra_data_integration/README.md

 ## Data Transformation and Integration using PDI - Pentaho Data Integration (Kettle)

-I'm developing a way to consolidate and centralize Zimbra Report, then create an Dataware House with an Dimensional Modeling.
+I'm developing a way to consolidate and centralize data from Zimbra Report scripts, now are

-After all, I could extract more information of my Email Infrastructure using, for example, Mondrian (Pentaho Suite)

-Plans to do
+decentralized (LDAP base, logs, reports).
+That data will be stored at an relational database.
+These amount of DATA could be transformed - using ETL, to an INFORMATION and stored in an Data Warehouse then generate reports to make decision of such as: scalability,  topology upgrades,
+security policies revision/update/upgrade, update systems, etc

+The reports could be done with Dimensional cubes using Mondrian (Pentaho Suite).

+Kinds of Data that will be extracted from reports created by scripts:
-* Control MTA report
+* MTA report / amount of send and receive messages
-* Control LDAP Base
+* LDAP Users Information
+-> Daily blocked users
+-> Users' configuration
+-> Users' quota
+* Backup Information (including per Users)